CloudCannon/documentation/src/_posts/2018-07-04-new-dashboard-and-build-logging.md

 type: minor
 ---

 This release add a new way to look at builds and a tidied dashboard.
-The new dashboard is designed to help manage your sites.

 **Features:**